akseshadri/spatial-averages-missing-data/README.md

 ## Citation

-If you use this code or data, please cite:
+If you use this code, please cite:

 ```bibtex
 @article{Seshadri2018,